dinhanhthi/dinhanhthi.com/posts/2020-11-24-for-me-only.md

 tags: [Others, Static Site Generators, 11ty]
 toc: true
 icon: "/img/header/customize.svg"
-keywords: "me for me only customize edit this site box font blocks for me only dinhanhthi dinh anh thi custom size"
+keywords: "me for me only customize edit this site box font blocks for me only dinhanhthi dinh anh thi custom size emoji"
 ---

 This post is for me only.
 It contains shortcodes to create this website.